Greenville, Jersey City: 21st century

 In 2005, Jersey City enacted a curfew for business owners on some of Greenville, including Martin Luther King Drive and Ocean Avenue.
 On the West Side of Greenville, New Jersey City University unveiled plans for a $350 million expansion into the West Side neighborhood surrounding the university, including a performance art building with two theaters, retail stores, a restaurant, and student housing.

 During the 2010s Greenville underwent a revitalization, with the return of long-term residents and businesses.
 The section around Jackson Hill has seen considerable local and federal infrastructure spending.

 The area is considered, relative to Manhattan, Brooklyn and Queens, to be an affordable part of the New York City region.
 A number of Ultra-Orthodox Jews and young Jewish and Hispanic families have purchased homes and built a growing community in Greenville.
 Since the mid-2010s Jersey City has experienced a rise in Hasidic Orthodox Jews, who are moving to Greenville from Williamsburg, Brooklyn, attracted by the relatively low housing price.
 While the relationship between the local African American community and the Orthodox Jewish community is good, there have been complaints that Jewish buyers solicited them to sell their houses, prompting the city council to pass a no-knock ordinance that barred investors from going door-to-door.
 A kosher market in the community was the site of a shootout in the 2019 Jersey City shooting.

-Increasing gentrification continues to make Greenville more multicultural.